matahino/Excel01/README.md

 I want to create an application without using Visual Studio, and I also want to manipulate Excel. <br>
 So today we will operate using only the command line.

-Create an app at the command prompt: https://github.com/matahino/Windowsforms01/releases/tag/C%231

 First, please download Excel.
 You can download it from Office 365.<br>
 ![image](https://github.com/matahino/Excel01/assets/96413690/739ef333-c371-4409-a8dc-07794760010a)<br>